parinakaur54-coding/Adaptive-Traffic-Light-Machine-Learning-Model-/README.md

 This project develops an adaptive traffic light system that combines YOLOv26 object detection with PCE-weighted fuzzy logic to dynamically determine green-light duration based on real-time traffic conditions.

+The system is designed for heterogeneous traffic conditions in Indonesia, where different types of vehicles such as motorcycles, cars, trucks, buses, and pickups have different effects on traffic flow.

 ---

 ## 2. Executive Summary

-Traditional traffic lights generally use fixed-time signal durations, meaning that a lane can receive a green light for a predetermined amount of time regardless of the actual number of vehicles waiting.
-This can result in wasted green-light time and inefficient traffic flow.
+Traditional traffic lights commonly use fixed-time signal durations.
+This means that a lane can receive a green light for a predetermined amount of time regardless of the actual number of vehicles waiting.

-This project proposes an adaptive traffic light system that uses YOLOv26 to detect vehicles in real time and PCE-weighted fuzzy logic to determine the appropriate green-light duration.
-The system considers different vehicle types, such as cars, motorcycles, trucks, buses, and pickups, because each vehicle has a different impact on traffic flow.
+This project proposes an adaptive traffic light system that uses YOLOv26 to detect vehicles and PCE-weighted fuzzy logic to determine an appropriate green-light duration.

+The system uses an Indonesian vehicle dataset containing five vehicle classes: pickup, bus, car, motorcycle, and truck.
 Four YOLO models were compared: YOLOv8n, YOLOv10n, YOLOv11n, and YOLOv26n.

-The reported results show that YOLOv26n achieved a precision of 0.9614 and mAP@0.50:0.95 of 0.8113.
-The adaptive fuzzy approach also reduced wasted green-light time from 4,781 seconds to 3,188 seconds, representing a reported 33.3% reduction compared with the fixed-time baseline.
+The reported results show that YOLOv26n achieved a precision of **0.9614** and mAP@0.50:0.95 of **0.8113**.
+The adaptive fuzzy approach reduced wasted green-light time from **4,781 seconds to 3,188 seconds**, representing a reported **33.3% reduction** compared with the fixed-time baseline.

+The project demonstrates how computer vision, machine learning, vehicle tracking, PCE, and fuzzy logic can be combined to create an adaptive traffic signal system.

 ---

 ## 3. Business Problem

-Traditional fixed-time traffic lights do not respond to changes in real-time traffic conditions.
+Traditional traffic lights often operate using fixed-time signal durations.
+These systems do not respond directly to changes in real-time traffic density.

-For example, a traffic light may stay green for 30 seconds even when there are only a few vehicles waiting.
-At the same time, another lane may have a much longer queue but still have to wait for its scheduled green phase.
+For example, a traffic lane may continue receiving a green light even when there are few vehicles waiting, while another lane may have a larger queue.

-This creates several problems:
+This can result in:

 * Wasted green-light time
 * Longer vehicle waiting times